Summary

 Other skin flaps used for breast reconstruction include:

 - back – this operation may be preferred if the chest muscles were removed during the mastectomy.
-Muscle from the back (latissimus dorsi or LD flap) and the overlying skin are taken and used to form a breast shape.
+Muscle from the back (latissimus dorsi, or LD flap) and the overlying skin are taken and used to form a breast shape.
 In many cases, the reconstructed breast has to be filled out with an implant.
 The back is left with a visible scar and a slight hollowing near the shoulder blade where the muscle was removed.

 - buttock – a small flap from the buttock (gluteus muscle) is sometimes taken if the abdominal skin isn’t sufficient.
-A vein needs to be taken from one leg in order to secure a blood supply to the tissue in its new location on the chest wall.
+A vein needs to be taken from one leg to secure a blood supply to the tissue in its new location on the chest wall.

 - hip – a flap of skin from the hip may be used if the abdomen and buttock are unsuitable.